bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wittgenstein.md

 title: Wittgenstein, Ludwig Josef Johann
 born: 1889
 died: 1951
-keywords: Wittgenstein, Philosophy, Mathematics, Tractatus, Logico-Philosophicus, Language Games, Logical Typing
+keywords: ludwig wittgenstein,wittgenstein
-description: Ludwig Wittgenstein revolutionized philosophy and mathematics with his work, specifically around the Tractatus Logico-Philosophicus, Language Games and Logical Typing.
+description: Ludwig Wittgenstein was a philosopher who worked on the foundations of mathematics and on mathematical logic.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---